OpenMS/pyopenms-docs/docs/source/index.rst

 provides facile access to a feature-rich, open-source algorithm library for mass-spectrometry based proteomics analysis.

-pyOpenMS facilitates the execution of common tasks in protoemics (and other mass spectrometric fields) such as
+pyOpenMS facilitates the execution of common tasks in proteomics (and other mass spectrometric fields) such as

 - file handling (mzXML, mzML, TraML, mzTab, fasta, pepxml, protxml, mzIdentML among others)
 - chemistry (mass calculation, peptide fragmentation, isotopic abundances)